 A radical new approach to innovation is urged by STEPS, Stockholm Resilience Centre and Tellus Institute in this paper, published as a contribution to the Rio+20 Earth Summit.
 We argue that Sustainable Development Goals that keep human societies within a ‘safe operating space’ of planetary boundaries requires far greater recognition and power for grassroots actors and processes, involving them within an inclusive, multi-scale innovation politics.

-This paper by Professor Andy Stirling, part of the New Manifesto project, argues for a more deliberate, equitable and accountable politics around progress towards sustainability using the ‘3D agenda’ which emphasises: the Direction of innovation – towards defined sustainability objectives; the more equitable Distribution of the costs, benefits and risks associated with innovation; the value of Diversity in social, technological and ecological systems and in the kinds of innovation approaches that can contribute to sustainable development
+This paper by Professor Andy Stirling, part of the New Manifesto project, argues for a more deliberate, equitable and accountable politics around progress towards sustainability using the ‘3D agenda’: Direction, Distribution and Diversity.

 - Democracy in the Anthropocene?
 Science and Sustainable Development Goals at the UN Melissa Leach, Huffington Post

 - Future Earth takes flight with inaugral science committee

 - The dark side of the green economy: ‘Green grabbing’ Melissa Leach, Al Jazeera

 - Science, politics and the post-Rio+20 agenda Melissa Leach and Adrian Ely, Huffington Post

 Our Rio+20 blog series for Guardian Global Development: